Updated November 2017

 Sizing is not women's specific

 offers a unique style, employing a thong construction combined with an ankle strap.
 This design lends a surprising, barely-there feel, eliminating pressure points on the side of the foot and between the toes.
-In addition, this model sports a Vibram sole, making it unique within the test group.
+In addition, this model sports a Vibram sole, making it unique to the test group.
 Our testers have grown to love and trust Vibram rubber, so there was little hesitation when scurrying up and down steep slabs with a heavy pack while wearing the Bedrock.
 Add in a comprehensive adjustment system, style points, and a lightweight feel that adds versatility, the Bedrock was an easy pick for Editors' Choice.
 This competitor is a do-anything champ, and if you're looking for a companion on your way to the crag, beach, and bar, this is the shoe for you.

-Read full review: Bedrock Cairn
+Read review: Bedrock Cairn Adventure

 Top Pick for Adventure Travel